Lazy Days, Falling Asleep, Stuck in School, Dreaming

 Mr. Jalle looks at the clock.
 “Well, he says.
 We’re almost out of time.”

 There is a sigh from the room.
-Like everyone in the class let out a breath they had been holding since we first sat down simultaneously.
+Everyone in the class lets out a breath they had been holding since we first sat down simultaneously.
 Or since we first got to school this morning, when the sun was just beginning to rise and it wasn’t yet this hot.
 The grass and leaves still wet from the night.
-Still a chance to run away, to escape before the school doors close for good behind us.
+Still a chance to run away, to escape before the school doors closed for good behind us.

 Mr. Jalle looks at his watch.
 “Only five minutes left.”